NickMeim/FattyLiverModeling/README.md

 In the `src` folder there are scripts to run the approach as a package in R or Python.

 ## Run the manuscript's case study analysis.
-main_example_run.R: An R script to run a line-by-line analysis of the whole approach, beginning by using a clinical dataset and an in-vitro dataset, and identifying and interpreting in the end an extra basis for better spaning the human phenotypes.
+`main_example_run.R`: An R script to run a line-by-line analysis of the whole approach, beginning by using a clinical dataset and an in-vitro dataset, and identifying and interpreting in the end an extra basis for better spaning the human phenotypes.
-It produces figures:
-* Figure 2e
-* Figure 3a, 3c, 3d
-* Figure 5
-* Figure
-* Supplementary Figure X for disease scores comparisons between male and female samples
+It produces results relevent for making the study's figures.
+After running you make go to the `figure` folder and run the corresponding scripts to re-produce the figures of the study.

+`get_MAS_Fibrosis_enrichment_score.R` : Supplementary script for gene signature enrichment using VIPER.

 ## Folders
 1. data : Folder where you should put your raw data.
 (Be careful larger files cannot be pushed into GitHub and can potentially crash it)